Eyelet Hardware Maintenance

 WARNING: FOX products should be serviced by a qualified bicycle service technician, in accordance with FOX specifications.
 If you have any doubt whether or not you can properly service your FOX product, then DO NOT attempt it.
 Improperly serviced products can fail, causing the rider to lose control resulting in SERIOUS INJURY OR DEATH.

-There are 3 basic styles of eyelet hardware: 2-piece reducer, 3-piece pin and sleeve, and 5-piece flanged bushing.
+There are 4 styles of eyelet hardware for FOX shocks: 2-piece reducer, 3-piece pin and sleeve, 5-piece flanged bushing, and Bearing Mounting Hardware.

 Click the photo below that best matches your eyelet hardware setup to view its service procedure.